History of Ecuador & The Galapagos

 After leaders were assassinated, military coups took place and a period of military dictatorship marked the country for most of its modern history, making Ecuador and Galapagos tours nearly impossible for foreign nationals.
 In 1979 Ecuador returned to democracy and has remained since, though through some tumultuous years, and, needlessly to say, Ecuador and Galapagos Islands tourism has prospered.

 Current president Rafael Correa, first elected in 2007, a democratic socialist, has brought significant reform and significantly reduced poverty and unemployment through leftist policies and an effort to limit the influence of the US and multinational corporations in Ecuador.
-Correa is a controversial figure for his alignment with Venezuela’s Hugo Chavez and has been criticised for nepotism and curtailing freedom of speech, in spite of the positive strides made.
+Correa is a controversial figure for his alignment with Venezuela’s Hugo Chavez and has been criticized for nepotism and curtailing freedom of speech, in spite of the positive strides made.

 With lava-spewing volcanoes, no freshwater sources and strange creatures roaming free, the Galapagos Islands were considered demonic and shrouded in mystery.